selvaklnc/wmao/src/content/posts/digital-marketing-practical-guide.md

 Over the years, I've seen countless marketers waste time and money trying to stitch together different platforms.
 This chapterwise marketng practical guide series shows you how to simplify everything in digital marketing with one system under all-in-one free marketing platform, that handles it all, from traffic, tracking, analytics, advertising, broadcasting to [email marketing](/email-marketing-strategy).
 If you've ever wished someone just walked you through how to actually get results with a marketingplatform, that's what you'll find here.

 If you've ever found yourself bouncing between marketing tools, subscriptions, and browser tabs trying to piece together your online marketing system, this blog series is your solution.
-With LeadsLeap, everything is under one roof: link tracking, email automation, landing pages, traffic generation, funnel building, popups, cookie management, you name it.
+With <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>, everything is under one roof: link tracking, email automation, landing pages, traffic generation, funnel building, popups, cookie management, you name it.

 This blog series is designed to:

-*   **Break down each core feature** of LeadsLeap in easy-to-follow chapters
+*   **Break down each core feature** of <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> in easy-to-follow chapters
 *   **Show you real use cases** to apply each tool to [your own business](/startup-business-guide)
 *   **Help you optimize your workflow** using built-in systems
 *   **Guide you in building passive income** through [advertising](/insider-advertising-strategies) and affiliate tools